-- (v) The investment bears interest at a variable rate that is determined by reference to three-month LIBOR.
+- The investment bears interest at a variable rate that is determined by reference to three-month LIBOR.
 The interest rate is set as three-month LIBOR + 5.00% and is subject to a 2.00% LIBOR interest rate floor.
-In addition to the interest earned based on the stated interest rate of this security, the Company is entitled to receive an additional interest amount of 3.54% on its "last out" tranche of the portfolio company's senior term debt, which was previously syndicated into "first out" and "last out" tranches, whereby the "first out" tranche will have priority as to the "last out" tranche with respect to payments of principal, interest and any other amounts due thereunder. - (w) The investment bears interest at a variable rate that is determined by reference to three-month LIBOR, which is reset quarterly.
+In addition to the interest earned based on the stated interest rate of this security, the Company is entitled to receive an additional interest amount of 3.54% on its "last out" tranche of the portfolio company's senior term debt, which was previously syndicated into "first out" and "last out" tranches, whereby the "first out" tranche will have priority as to the "last out" tranche with respect to payments of principal, interest and any other amounts due thereunder.
+The investment bears interest at a variable rate that is determined by reference to three-month LIBOR, which is reset quarterly.
 The interest rate is set as three-month LIBOR + 7.00% and is subject to a 1.00% LIBOR interest rate floor.
-The Company has provided the interest rate in effect as of December 31, 2018. - (x) The investment bears interest at a variable rate that is determined by reference to three-month LIBOR.
+The Company has provided the interest rate in effect as of December 31, 2018. (v) - (w) - The company has provided the interest rate in effect as of December 31, 2018.
+The investment bears interest at a variable rate that is determined by reference to three-month LIBOR.
 The interest rate is set as three-month LIBOR + 5.75% and is subject to a 2.00% LIBOR interest rate floor.
-In addition to the interest earned based on the stated interest rate of this security, the Company is entitled to a receive an additional interest amount of 4.15% on its "last out" tranche of the portfolio company's senior term debt, which was previously syndicated into "first out" and "last out" tranches, whereby the "first out" tranche will have priority as to the "last out" tranche with respect to payments of principal, interest and any other amounts due thereunder.

-(y) The investment bears interest at a variable rate that is determined by reference to three-month LIBOR, which is reset quarterly.
-The interest rate is set as three-month LIBOR + 9.75% and is subject to a 2.00% LIBOR interest rate floor. - The Company has provided the interest rate in effect as of December 31, 2018. - (z) The maturity date presented represents the final termination date of the commitment. \$707 of the commitment expires on May 7, 2019.
+In addition to the interest earned based on the stated interest rate for this security, the Company is entitled to receive an additional interest amount of 4.15% on its "last out" tranche of the portfolio company's senior term debt, which was previously syndicated into "first out" and "last out" tranches, whereby the "first out" tranche will have priority as to the "last out" tranche with respect to payments of principal, interest and any other amounts due thereunder.
+The investment bears interest at a variable rate that is determined by reference to three-month LIBOR, which is reset quarterly.
+The interest rate is set as three-month LIBOR + 9.75% and is subject to a 2.00% LIBOR interest rate floor.
+In addition to the interest rate floor.
+The company has provided the interest rate in effect as of December 31, 2018. (x) - (y) - (z) The maturity date presented represents the final termination date of the commitment. \$707 of the commitment expires on May 7, 2019.